 CASA/GALs visit the child regularly, collect all pertinent information about the child and submit written and oral reports to the court that include recommendations regarding the child's best interest.
+In FY22 CASA/GALs had 20,721 contacts/ in person visits.

 CASA uses leading data base and network communication technologies in order to manage cases and volunteers in the most effective manner.
-For example, CASA Manager, [TM] a case management system designed specifically for CASA agencies, is used as our primary case-tracking and statistics repository.
+For example, CASA Manager, TM a case management system designed specifically for CASA agencies, is used as our primary case-tracking and statistics repository.

-In thirty-two years of consistent advocacy for victimized children, CASA of NH has earned its reputation for effective advocacy.
-To date since 1989, over 11,883 New Hampshire children in more than 6,478 cases have found dedicated, focused CASA advocates standing beside them as they make their way through the child protection system.
+In thirty-four years of consistent advocacy for victimized children, CASA of NH has earned its reputation for effective advocacy.
+To date since 1989, over 12,880 New Hampshire children in more than 6975 cases have found dedicated, focused CASA advocates standing beside them as they make their way through the child protection system.